Section 80D of Income Tax Act: Deductions Under Medical Insurance, Limit, Eligibility And Policies

 An individual or HUF can claim a deduction under Section 80D for the payments mentioned below:

-Deduction available under Section 80D
+Deduction Limits Under Section 80D

 The table below captures the amount of deduction available to an individual taxpayer under various scenarios: